Bl4zej-kb/WIfi-DDoS/README.md

 5.Wait for program to scan surrounding Wifi's
 6.Choose Wifi('s) to attack
 7.Type `stop` to stop
 8.Rescan Wifi's or end the program
+(if after running program your wifi does not work properly please restart your computer)